ceph/ceph/doc/man/8/radosgw-admin.rst

 .. option:: --skip-zero-entries

-	Log show only dumps entries that don't have zero value in one of the numeric field.
+	Log show only dumps entries that do not have zero value in one of the numeric field.

 .. option:: --infile